mendersoftware/mender-docs/02.Artifacts/01.Building-Mender-Yocto-image/docs.md

 image types on the BeagleBone please see [the official Yocto BeagleBone support page](https://www.yoctoproject.org/downloads/bsps/daisy16/beaglebone).

-Like for QEMU, please be aware that your first Yocto build can take a very long time  (around two hours on a powerful machine).
+Like for QEMU, please be aware that your first Yocto build can take several hours.

 After a successful build, the images and build artifacts are placed in `tmp/deploy/images/beaglebone/`.
 To test how to deploy an update on BeagleBone, please read [Getting started - Your first update on BeagleBone](../../Getting-started/Your-first-update-on-BeagleBone).